 Comparing the EOS Ra to the Sony a7S, it was significantly easier to pull out faint details in the nebulae around Orion with the EOS Ra than with the a7S.
 The result from the EOS Ra above is much better than the result from the Sony a7S below:

 The nebulae are visible in the a7S image, but they are significantly dimmer and less contrasty than in the EOS Ra image.
 This comparison perfectly showcases what makes the EOS Ra better for shooting astrophotography than a “normal” camera.
-So many of the details in the night sky are only truly captured in the infrared spectrum and the EOS Ra delivers spectacular results in this regard.
+So many of the details in the night sky are only truly captured in Hydrogen alpha and the EOS Ra delivers spectacular results in this regard.
 Just understand that it took some significant processing to get results like the ones above.

 Of course, we decided to continue shooting as long as we could endure the cold.
 Next up after Orion was the North America Nebula.